postput/postput/README.md

 > Upload, download and perform operations on the fly on your files

-Postput is a microservice that sits between your file storage and your end-users.
+Postput is a microservice that sits between your object storage and your users.
 Its primary function is to [perform various operations on your files](#operations-available).
 It can also be used to simplify the way you download/upload files with [various storage providers](#supported-storage-provider).